ranamerp/water_smarter/README.md

+# Smarter Water
+Giving plants the right amount of water is not only good for the plant but good for the planet.
+Our project aims to create an adaptive automated watering system using soil moisture sensors and valves.

 ## Inspiration
 Inspired by [SIU Carbondale's Green Roof](https://greenroof.siu.edu/siu-green-roof/), we wanted to create an automated garden watering system that would help address issues ranging from food deserts to lack of agricultural space to storm water runoff.